Learn-Live/ApplicationClassification/GenerateData/readme.md

 ndpi2label.py ndpiout.txt label.txt
 ```

-Statistics will be in the log.\n Wanted protocol list can be changed
+Statistics will be in the log.

+Wanted protocol list can be changed

 ## 4. Use label2flow.py to generate pcap files we want from the labels
 Use the following command: